MicrosoftDocs/learn/learn-pr/azure/enable-external-collaboration-with-b2b/includes/2-azure-ad-b2b-overview.md

 Your organization needs to work with external users.
 To collaborate, these users will need a required level of access to the applications.
 Azure Active Directory B2B is a service that enables you to securely collaborate with external partners.
 Your partner users are invited as guest users.
 You remain in control of what they have access to, and for how long.

-Azure AD B2B lets you collaborate with external partner users through the following process:
+Azure AD B2B lets you collaborate with external partner users through the process below.
+The numbers in the diagram are explained in the subsequent sections.

 ![Azure AD B2B overview](../media/2-guest-user.png)